-According to some traditions, a devil's altar is said to have stood here, on which Celtic priests worshiped Belzebub.
-Bogs and dark lakes are places where there were often Celtic places of worship.
-The Celts sank valuable objects in bogs and lakes in their rituals.
-The custom of throwing a coin into a well is a remnant of source and lake worship.
-Maybe you can throw a ring or a silver coin into the lake?
+According to some traditions, a devil's altar should have stood here, on which Celtic priests worshiped Belzebub.
+Moors and dark lakes are places where Celtic cult sites often lay.
+In their rituals, the Celts sank valuable objects in moors and lakes.
+The custom of tossing a coin into a well is a remnant of spring and lake worship.
+Maybe you can throw a ring or a silver coin in the lake?

 May 26, 2016

 A beautiful spot of nature in the middle of Berlin.
 The forest school offers a range of interesting offers.
 If you want to relax or go on a journey of discovery, this is the place for you.
 The pier through the middle of the lake and moor offers great insights into fauna and flora.

 The Teufelssee in Berlin's Müggelberge is a beautiful combination of a lake and a raised bog.
 The footbridge through the moor was completely renewed in 2015 and 2016.
 Unfortunately, it is no longer as romantic as the old Knüppeldamm.
 He went through the middle of a beautiful moor forest.
 The forest no longer exists because the trees have fallen victim to the renaturation work.

 Nevertheless, a detour to the Teufelsse is always worthwhile, if only to find the little moor spirit sitting in the moor waiting for the hikers.

 April 18, 2018

 The holiday camp is a legend that never existed here, at least not in my life.
 Maybe long before 1959.

 But in any case, there was a restaurant of the HO right on the lake.
 After the turnaround, the grounds of the restaurant were renatured.
 Only those who know the place know that there was a restaurant there.